SwetSagar/Civil-Services-Notes/README.md

 # Civil-Services-Notes

 These are the ==notes that I made while preparing for the UPSC Civil Services Exam.== I had the opportunity of writing the mains a couple of times after securing an AIR 233 in UPSC NDA.
-The notes are comprehensive and ==includes History Optional== syllabus wise.
-Some updates are required to make them github friendly, which would be done periodicall.
-Please do not fork for now.
-Thanks.
+The notes a[...]

 ## Subject Notes and General Studies